kleenkanteen/twitter-clone/README.md

 # Deploy Instructions

 The course playlist has a video that shows how to create a Firebase project.
 The services you will use are: a Firestore database, authentication, and storage.
-The database security rules is this:
+After setting up these services in the firebase console, in the terminal run `npm run build` then `firebase deploy` to upload the project to firebase hosting.

+Database security rules:

 ```
 rules_version = '2';